CoolProp/CoolProp/Web/coolprop/wrappers/Delphi-Lazarus/index.rst

 Delphi Wrapper
 **************

-`Delphi <http://www.embarcadero.com/products/delphi>`_ is a programming environment based on the Pascal language.
+Delphi `(information) <http://www.embarcadero.com/products/delphi>`_ is a programming environment based on the Pascal language.
 It is used for doing GUI development and other general programming.
 There is an open-source equivalent of Delphi called `Lazarus <http://www.lazarus.freepascal.org/>`_ .

 A very simple example of linking Lazarus and CoolProp can be found obtained by downloading the following 3 files: